max-niederman/fullrank/writeup.typ

 At least in the case of a standard normal prior, each comparison has identical first and second moments, so intuitively the entropy should be controlled by the skewness.

-Fullrank currently assumes that the entropy decreases as the $L_2$ norm of the skewness parameter $Delta$ increases, which seems to work well in practice.
+Fullrank currently assumes that the entropy is decreasing in the $L_2$ norm of the skewness parameter $Delta$, which seems to work well in practice.
-However, I haven't been able to prove that this works, and it definitely fails for some choices of prior covariance (though these are currently not supported anyway).
+However, I haven't been able to prove that this works, and it definitely fails for certain non-scalar choices of prior covariance (though these are currently not supported anyway).
 If you have any better ideas for choosing comparisons, please let me know!

+= Using the Posterior

+Fullrank has a variety of tools for working with the posterior distribution.

 #bibliography("bibliography.bib")